 You can easily customize the options and the behavior of the sorting controls.
 The table below displays the customization options.

-Once you insert the controls in the Filter Editor, you get two different shortcodes:
+Once you insert the controls in the Search and Pagination, you get two different shortcodes:

 - wpv-sort-orderby for the fields to order by

 - wpv-sort-order for the sorting direction